ErikBongers/MathParser/README.md

 a+=2; b=a*10; //a statement always ends with a semi-colon, not a new line, so these are two statements. randomNumbers = 1, 234, 567; // a list of numbers (array)
 ```
+Values can either be numbers or lists of numbers.

 ### Numeric notation
 ```
 0xFF; //hexadecimal notation for decimal 255